‘Worst nightmare’: Parents wait in agony after shooting

 Marissa said the shooter didn’t say a word as he opened fire.
 One of her friends was hit, she added, as she pointed to her abdomen.

 Police identified the gunman as Cedric Anderson, 53, of Riverside.
-They believe he arrived at the school intending to kill his estranged wife, North Park teacher Elaine Smith, and accidentally shot the two children.
+They believe he arrived at the school intending to kill his estranged wife, North Park teacher Karen Elaine Smith, and accidentally shot the two children.

 Many of the parents of the school’s 600 students were at home when the blaring sounds of emergency vehicle sirens shattered the morning quiet of their neighborhood.